 Next, activate a feature called Publicize …

-Once this section is configured, you will be able to automatically share your posts on Tumblr, Twitter, Facebook, Google+, LinkedIn, and more …
+Configure this section to share your posts on Twitter, Facebook, Tumblr, LinkedIn, Google+, and more …

-The Jetpack plugin provides you with a hands-free, automated way to create more exposure online for your content on social websites.
+This is a hands-free way to create more exposure online for your content on social media networks.

 CommentLuv